Puyodead1/Run8-V3-reverse-engineering/Docs/DispatcherBlockLightDatabase.md

-# Dispatch Block Light Database (DispatchBlockLightDatabase.r8)
+# Dispatcher Block Light Database (DispatcherBlockLightDatabase.r8)

 Something to do with block lights?